 Does the audio play as the way it should be now?
 If no, don’t be frustrated.
 We’ve got another fix that deals with your audio driver.

-Fix 4 – Uninstall and reinstall your audio driver
+Fix 4 – Uninstall and reinstall the audio driver

-The audio delay is probably caused by driver issues.
+The audio delay is possibly caused by a driver issue.
 You can uninstall the audio driver and let Windows detect and reinstall the driver for you.
 Here’s how:

 1) On your keyboard, press the Windows logo key and R at the time to invoke the Run box.
 Then, type devmgmt.msc, and click OK.